Amandeep707/k8s-deployment/README.md

 Step1 : Run minikube cluster

-Step2 : Run script 1_create_docker_images.sh to create 4 docker images one for each application(cart, payment, shop and checkout)
+Step2 : Clone this repository and Run script 1_create_docker_images.sh to create 4 docker images one for each application(cart, payment, shop and checkout)

 Step3 : Run helm chart to deploy application.